Gannicos/Tic-Tac-Toe/README.md

-# React + TypeScript + Vite
+# Tic-Tac-Toe with React

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This implementation integrates a `Minimax algorithm` and have the possibility to Player Versus Player on a local game.

 Currently, two official plugins are available: